hwlee0103/algorithm-java/README.md

         - [Num.
 1437] Check If All 1's Are at Least Length K Places Away: OnesApart.java
         - [Num.
 717] 1-bit and 2-bit Characters: BitCharacters.java
         - [Num.
 1018] Binary Prefix Divisible By 5: BinaryPrefixFive.java
+      - 2025-12
+        - [Num.
+28] Find the Index of the First Occurrence in a String: FindFirstOccurStringIndex.java

     * Medium
       - 2025-11